openebs-archive/openebs-docs/docs/cstor.md

 **Cannot disable thin provisioning**

 By default, cStor supports thin provisioning, which means that when a storage class or PVC specifies the size of the volume and the pool from which the volume must be provisioned, and volume of that size is provisioned irrespective of whether that much free space is available in the pool or not.
 There is no option to specify thick provision while requesting a volume provisioning

-**Ephemeral storage use case**

-Consider a situation where the Kubernetes nodes consist of ephemeral local disks (like in EKS and GKE) and the cStor volume replica count is 3.
-Losing a node will bring up a new node with new empty local disks.
-In OpenEBS 0.8.0, this situation will not result in rebuilding the cStor volumes onto the new pool of the newly brought up node.
-Instead it is considered just as a new node.
-The functionality of checking if the new node has the same Kubernetes label as the original one and rebuilding the data on that node is in the near-term cStor roadmap.

-Note: It is common to reboot the nodes during Kubernetes upgrades and it may force the above situation if the nodes have local disks which are ephemeral in nature.
-It is NOT recommended to use OpenEBS cStor in such scenarios.
-OpenEBS 0.8.1 release is expected to have this support.

 **Delayed snapshots**